jeffjennings/jeffjennings/README.md

 Hello!
 I'm a software engineer at the Flatiron Institute / Center for Computational Astrophysics.
-I develop and optimize software for research projects in astronomy, from core packages like Astropy to custom tools for hydrodynamical simulations, data modeling and analysis, with a focus on machine learning frameworks and high performance computing.
+I develop and optimize software for research projects in astronomy, from core packages like Astropy to custom tools for hydrodynamical simulations, data modeling and analysis.
+I focus on machine learning frameworks and high performance computing.
 I was previously a postdoctoral researcher in astronomy studying the formation of planetary systems.

 - [Academic CV](https://jeffjennings.github.io/cv/cv.pdf)
 - [LinkedIn](https://www.linkedin.com/in/jeff-m-jennings/)